George H.W. Bush breaks a record on his birthday

 Mr. Bush celebrates his 94th birthday, becoming the first former president to reach this milestone.

+Jim McGrath, Mr. Bush’s official spokesperson, told The Washington Times that the former president will have a “very low key day with his family, which is perfection as he sees it.”

-The celebration comes a week after he was discharged from a Maine hospital for low blood pressure on June 4.
+The celebration comes a week after Mr. Bush was discharged from a Maine hospital for low blood pressure on June 4.

+His wife, former first lady Barbara Bush, died in April.
+She was 92.

 He is the father of former President George W. Bush and former Florida Gov. Jeb Bush.